This equipment is available for use at Idea Exchange, Old Post Office, Makerspace.

 The following guide will explain the basics of laser cutting and the various software you can use in conjunction with laser cutting.

 - If you have a specific project in mind and need assistance, please book a tech 1on1 appointment.
+(Currently not available due to Covid-19 restrictions)

 - The laser cutter is operated by Makerspace staff only.